 FDR’s New Deal socialism, Hitler, Stalin, Mussolini, and the pain of the Great Depression brought on turbulent times.
-For some, allegiance to country conflicted with other commitments, and was compromised or abandoned altogether.
-Ours was a nation in the midst of crisis and it was dramatically reflected in the arts.
+For some, allegiance to the country conflicted with other commitments and was compromised or abandoned altogether.
+Ours was a nation in the midst of a crisis, and it was dramatically reflected in the arts.

 In 1922, a secret convention of the top U.S. communists and their Moscow handlers was being held at a farm near Bridgman, Michigan, when it was raided by local, state, and federal authorities.
 Captured along with the participants were numerous documents detailing the communist plans for subversion and revolution in America.
 One of those in attendance was Communist Party leader William Z. Foster.
 Shortly before the Bridgman convention, Foster had been in Los Angeles, where he was the guest of honor at a reception given by Chaplin.